How to deal with a bad Airbnb review

 Posted by admin on May 15, 2020 · Hosts

-I mean sure, a snotty 1-star review sitting on your profile isn’t exactly the most appealing thing, but lucky for you, most people are curious (and nosey!) enough to see if there was any further drama in the comments.
+A snotty 1-star review sitting on your profile isn’t exactly the most appealing thing, but lucky for you, most people are curious (and nosey) enough to see if there was any further drama in the response.

 It’s also not the end of the world.
-In fact, review scores can help you increase your bookings but they are not the only factor.
+In fact, although review scores can help you increase your bookings, they are not the only factor.

 - Highlight if the negative remarks in the review had already been discussed and resolved in a way that means they shouldn’t still be marking you down for them.